AndrewT11/Daily-Planner-for-Life/README.md

 # Daily-Planner-for-Life
-Creating a daily planner in hopes or organizing my mess of a life
+Creating a daily planner in hopes of organizing my mess of a life